mramshaw/ML_at_Scale/README.md

 provided with clean data so that they can focus their energies on tasks that they have been trained to do.

-Mathematics, statistics and generally either R or Python expertise seem to the main requirements for this role.
+Mathematics, statistics, probability theory and generally either R or Python expertise seem to be the main requirements for this role.

 #### Production Engineer